grafana/tempo/docs/tempo/website/getting-started/tempo-in-grafana.md

 <p align="center"><img src="../assets/log-search.png" alt="Log Search"></p>

+## Use TraceQL to dig deep into trace data

+Inspired by PromQL and LogQL, TraceQL is a query language designed for selecting traces in Tempo.

+The default Tempo search reviews the whole trace.
+TraceQL provides a method for formulating precise queries so you can quickly identify the traces and spans that you need.
+Query results are returned faster because the queries limit what is searched.

+You can run a TraceQL query either by issuing it to Tempo’s `q` parameter of the [`search` API endpoint]({{< relref "../api_docs/#search" >}}), or, for those using Tempo in conjunction with Grafana, by using Grafana’s [TraceQL query editor]({{< relref "../traceql/query-editor" >}}).

+For details about how queries are constructed, read the [TraceQL documentation]({{< relref "../traceql" >}}).

 ## Find traces using Tempo search

 Search for traces using common dimensions such as time range, duration, span tags, service names, and more.
 Use the trace view to quickly diagnose errors and high-latency events in your system.